Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Introduction

-In addition to exploring the stability of anisotropic configurations with radial oscillation and designing physically valid gravitational collapse scenarios, various factors affecting gravitational collapse are also of interest.
+As stated earlier, the ultimate fate of an unstable compact star is to collapse into a black hole under the force of its own gravity.
+Designing a physically valid gravitational collapse scenario is quite challenging.
 One of the earliest studies of gravitational collapse was conducted by Oppenheimer and Snyder on spherically symmetric systems of dust clouds \cite{Oppenheimer1939}.
 This idealized method was later improved by introducing a pressure gradient and switching from the external Schwarzschild metric to the Vaidya metric \cite{Misner1964,Vaidya1951}.
-Physically valid gravitational collapse scenarios for isotropic fluids were developed by incorporating dissipative fluxes \Minor{\cite{Misner1965,N.O.Santos,A.K.G._de_Oliveira,L.Herrera1989,W.B.Bonnor,L.Herrera_2006,B.V.Ivanov2012,J.Martinez_1994,A.K.G.deOliveira}}.
-Moreover, dynamical models have been developed to describe gravitational collapse in anisotropic fluids with dissipative processes \cite{J.Martinez,K.P.Reddy,L.S.M.Veneroni,J.M.Z.Pretel,M.Govender}, electromagnetic fields \cite{A.DiPrisco,G.Pinheiro,Ivanov_2019,M.Z.Bhatti}, and cosmological constants \cite{A.B.Mahomed}.
+Physically valid gravitational collapse scenarios for isotropic fluids were developed by incorporating dissipative fluxes {\cite{Misner1965,N.O.Santos,A.K.G._de_Oliveira,L.Herrera1989,W.B.Bonnor,L.Herrera_2006,B.V.Ivanov2012,J.Martinez_1994,A.K.G.deOliveira}}.
+Moreover, dynamical models have been developed to describe gravitational collapse in anisotropic fluids with dissipative processes \cite{J.Martinez,2015GReGr..47...35R,L.S.M.Veneroni,J.M.Z.Pretel,M.Govender}, electromagnetic fields \cite{A.DiPrisco,G.Pinheiro,Ivanov_2019,M.Z.Bhatti}, and cosmological constants \cite{A.B.Mahomed}.
 Additionally, the stability of initial static Schwarzschild configurations in relation to radial pulsations has been studied \cite{Pretel,Pretel2020}.